Kill the CMO + CPO

 Think about it!

-Doing user interviews, developing product requirements, developing a product roadmap, setting pricing strategies — this is part of a CMO’s job profile, but is nowadays often associated with the product area. - Why a good Product Manager needs to know Code (click to read).
+Doing user interviews, developing product requirements, developing a product roadmap, setting pricing strategies — this is part of a CMO’s job profile, but is nowadays often associated with the product area.

 Being a Rockstar Product Manager always includes to know code.